 Using an online or high street money transfer firm

-- Fees vary widely - depending on the service you choose and can be especially high for smaller amounts – you could end up paying £10 to transfer just £50.
+Fees vary widely - depending on the service you choose fees will be different and can be especially high for smaller amounts.
+You could end up paying £10 to transfer just £50, so be aware.

 The best way to compare costs is to calculate the final amount of euros, dollars or other currency you’ll get after the exchange rate and all charges have been taken into account.